2 September 2018

-As Optimation celebrates 25 years in business, it has been incredibly rewarding for me to reflect back on my own experience founding the company and seeing it flourish and grow.
+Optimation has celebrated 25 years in business in September 2017 and it has been incredibly rewarding for me to reflect back on my own experience founding the company and seeing it flourish and grow.
 Since we opened our doors in a tiny office on The Terrace back in 1992, the IT industry and the wider economy have seen plenty of ups and downs.
 Winston Peters was in the news back then, having recently been sacked by Jim Bolger.
 I guess some things change, others not so much!
 But for a tech business 25 years is an ice-age, so we are pretty proud to be here today.

 Having worked for a multinational IT company, I started Optimation because I saw businesses struggling to grapple with the change and opportunities new technologies were creating.
 I also had an itch to be an entrepreneur and more creative in my career.
 Optimation’s enduring vision has been to help Kiwi businesses succeed through the smart use of technology.
 Beyond that, as partners we love working alongside our clients helping them to imagine what’s possible, and then make those possibilities a reality.